 YOUTH-LED ORGANIZING

 We organize for action!
 We learn about the roles that people play in movements, and consider each of our own skills and passions.
 Are you an artist, a warrior, a builder, a healer, a storyteller?
 What kind of power do you bring to your community?
 We learn skills and strategies for making change, research issues in our community and design our own creative actions and campaigns.
-At the end of the summer we plan and host an epic public event for our families and neighbors, inviting them into our growing movement, as we prepare for building our campaigns throughout the year.
+At the end of the summer session we plan and host an epic public event for our families and neighbors, inviting them into our growing movement, as we prepare for building our campaigns throughout the year.

 BUILDING THE MOVEMENT